-- Placement in the "exempt" category on the Early Assessment of Readiness for College English taken in conjunction with the 11th grade California Standards Test in English Language Arts. - A score of 550 or above on the verbal section of the College Board SAT I Reasoning Test taken April 1995 or later. - A score of 24 or above on the enhanced ACT English Test taken October 1989 or later - A score of 680 or above on the re-centered and adjusted College Board SAT II; Writing Test taken May 1998 or later. - A score of 3, 4 or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Scholastic Advanced Placement program.

-Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided such course was completed with a grade of C or better.
+- Placement in the "exempt" category on the Early Assessment of Readiness for College English taken in conjunction with the 11th grade California Standards Test in English Language Arts. - A score of 550 or above on the verbal section of the College Board SAT I Reasoning Test taken April 1995 or later. - A score of 24 or above on the enhanced ACT English Test taken October 1989 or later. - A score of 680 or above on the re-centered and adjusted College Board SAT II; Writing Test taken May 1998 or later. - A score of 660 on the writing portion of the SAT Reasoning test. - A score of 3, 4 or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Scholastic Advanced Placement program. - Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided such course was completed with a grade of C or better.